 An intercity bus goes to Baekdamsa from Dong Seoul terminal and you can use the Txbus website to check intercity bus schedules – now available in English!

-That said, the buses run regularly each day with plenty of seats (unless it’s a weekend/public holiday) and you can buy tickets for the next bus on the spot, like I did:
+That said, the buses run regularly each day with plenty of seats (unless it’s a weekend/public holiday) and you can buy tickets for the next bus on the spot.
+But bring cash – the automated ticket machines which accept credit cards are only in Korean, while the ticket counters only accept cash.

 How to get to Baekdamsa Visitor Center/trailhead after alighting